BerlingskeMedia/aria_datadispatcher/README.md

 }
 ```

-If not valid, the response from BPC will be a `403 Forbidden`.
+If not valid, the respSonse from BPC will be a `403 Forbidden`.

 ### Performance considerations